U.S. advocates see LGBT rights at a watershed after Orlando shooting

 Guanchez said he was encouraged by the visit and the wave of well wishes he had received from around the world.
 He said he hoped the response would be a turning point for the way Americans view LGBT people.

-"Everybody has their own mind.
-But with the, we are just one mind.
-And that will change everything, I think," said Guanchez, speaking Friday from a hospital bed, a blanket draped over his legs.
+“Everybody has their own mind.
+But with the [shooting], we are just one mind.
+And that will change everything, I think,” said Guanchez, speaking Friday from a hospital bed, a blanket draped over his legs.

 Whether the groundswell of compassion Guanchez felt translates into change is unclear.
 The worst mass shooting in modern U.S. history will be closely followed by the first anniversary of the U.S. Supreme Court’s landmark decision that gay marriage is a constitutional right.
 LGBT advocates, taking stock this week, said the push for equality was far from over.